 Hospital de Caridad

-Continuing with Miguel de Mañara, as part of his repentance for his past misdeeds, he joined and eventually became the main brother in the Hermandad de la Caridad.
-He completely changed the aims of the brotherhood, converting it from an organization dedicated to offering comfort to convicts and ensuring they and the poor received proper burials, to one dedicated to the service of the living, including the funding of this hospital, giving the city’s poor a place where they too could receive care.
+Continuing with Miguel de Mañara, as part of his repentance, he joined and eventually became the main brother in the Hermandad de la Caridad.
+He completely changed and converted the aims of the brotherhood.
+Prior, it was an organization dedicated to offering comfort to convicts and ensuring they and the poor received proper burials.
+And it became one dedicated to the service of the living.
+This included the funding of this hospital, giving the city’s poor a place where they too could receive care.
 This remains one of the cornerstones of the brotherhood today, with the brothers all volunteering their time to help those in need.

 Cárcel de Castillo de San Jorge